China's July steel output eases on environmental curbs, shrinking margins

 Hebei is set to impose tougher emission requirements on industrial firms after warning three cities for their failures in controlling air pollution over the first half of this year.

 At the same time, the price of iron ore, a key steelmaking raw ingredient, surged to a peak of $126.5 a tonne in early July, data tracked by SteelHome showed, squeezing profit margins at steel mills.
-[SH-CCN-IRNOR62]

 Weekly utilization rates at steel mills across the country fell to around 66.44% in July from 70.41% a month earlier, data compiled by Mysteel consultancy showed.
 However, an easing of production restrictions at some cities, such as Handan, led utilization rates to rise to 69.48% in the week to Aug.
 8.